Super Bowl 60 Coin Toss Odds

 2023 - Super Bowl 57Tails

-So over the last 10 years, tails has come up six times on the coin toss.
+Over the last 11 years, tails has come up seven times on the coin toss.
 Again, a coin toss is 50/50.
 Over time, the two, heads and tails, should regress to that mean of 50 percent.
 Right now, heads has some catching up to do.

 Super Bowl Coin Toss Betting History